 BTW, I just have to say that whoever says that Pokemon is a kids game definitely has not played a Pokemon game.

 Not really a fan of racing games except for this one.
 This game didn’t disappoint and my kids love it, too!

 The Legend of Zelda: Majora’s Mask

-The Legend of Zelda: Majora’s Mask is a remake of the original game for the 3DS with several enhancements here and there.
+The Legend of Zelda: Majora’s Mask is a remake of the original game for the 3DS with several enhancements.

 When Nintendo released the 3DS 5 years ago, people didn’t give a shit because it’s a bit overpriced at $250 and the launching titles were not that good.
-So 6 months later after it’s launch, Nintendo reduced the price to almost half and did what they do best, create awesome games.
+So 6 months later after it’s launch, Nintendo reduced the price to almost half and did what they do best, develop awesome games!
 Currently, the 3DS has 12 million units sold worldwide.

 I grew up playing Famicom games and Harvest Moon on my cousin’s Gameboy Colour on end so classic games will always have a special place in my heart.
 Another reason why I love the 3DS is that it’s backward compatible so it can play DS games as well as GameBoy, Gameboy Advance, SNES, NES and even a few Sega Game Gear games using the Virtual Console.

 When I got my 3DS, my kids instantly got fascinated with it.
 They love Nintendogs (real-time pet simulation game), Pokemon Rumble, Tomodachi and Project Mirai DX (a rhythm game created by Sega- fantastic game, I tell you!).